Krishvraman/napari-SAMV2/README.md

 Reference :

-Example Data from in demo videos from,
+Example Data in the demo videos are from,

 Cell tracking challenge - https://celltrackingchallenge.net/

+and

 FlyEM project - https://www.janelia.org/project-team/flyem/hemibrain